HunterLD95/HunterLD95/README.md

 - Name: Hunter D.
-- Experience: I was active duty in the U.S. Marine Corps for 5 years as a MOS 0651 Data Network Specialist(MOS is now Cyber                       Network operator)
+- Experience: I was active duty in the U.S. Marine Corps for 5 years as a MOS 0651 Data Network Specialist(MOS is now Cyber                       Network operator).
               5 years of personal active portfolio management in Forex, Stocks, Crypto, and Commodities.
               I have experience using python, SQL, excel, and tableau.